What to Do in Regensburg in One Day

 We had a lot of fun walking through Regensburg’s winding old town streets and enjoyed the architecture as usual.
 We were surprised to find a Golf Museum – it seemed rather random.
 I was especially impressed with the wide collection of antiques and the variety of collectibles, including some exquisite chess sets.

-Back on Board time was approaching. the boat, stopping at the bridge to visit the UNESCO center and museum and climb to the top of the clock tower for some beautiful views.
+Before you leave, be sure to stop at the bridge to visit the UNESCO center and museum.
+Then, climb to the top of the clock tower for some beautiful views.

 river cruise regensburg Germany, Destinations, Europe, Itineraries